mbaumer/us_hep_funding/docs/_states/MD.md

 ```
 ## SC Contracts
 ```
-In the past 5 years, this state has received  169  Office of Science contracts, totalling  $16,212,464.04 Who have these contracts gone to?
+In the past 5 years, this state has received:
+169 Office of Science contracts, totalling $16,212,464.04

                                              Amount ($)
 vendorname
 ROLLING BAY LIMITED LIABILITY COMPANY       11439013.00